ManoharNaidu/QP-Repository/question-paper-backend/README.md

        - MongoDB is queried based on the filters.
        - Returns metadata and an S3 pre-signed URL for each matching file.

-2. **AWS S3 File Retrieval**
+2. **Cloudinary File Retrieval**
-   - A pre-signed URL is generated for each file in S3, allowing secure temporary access to the file without exposing the bucket publicly.
+   - A public URL is generated for each file, allowing secure temporary access to the file without exposing publicly.

 ---